Fedox-die-Ente/helix-snippets/README.md

 ## Usage

 1. Install the Helix Snippets extension from the Visual Studio Code Marketplace.
-2. Open a Helix file.
+2. Open a LUA file.
 3. Type the snippet prefix and press `Tab` to insert the snippet.

 ## Snippet Examples